Hakonslie/React-Sozial/doc/IMPORTANT_DISCLAIMER_EXTERNAL_RESOURCES.md

 - `test/client/home-test.jsx` _(Tests not logged in and logged in state on Home)_
 - `test/client/login-test.jsx` _(Tests failing login and successful login)_
 - `test/client/signup-test.jsx` _(Tests not logged in and logged in state on Home)_

+### Other resources
+Other resources like stackoverflow and react docs are used and linked to as a comment next to the code in such case.